darrentaytay/stunning-octo-invention/README.md

 ## Installation Guide

-This project ships with a `Vagrantfile` which, in conjunction with Vagrant & VirtualBox, allows Developers to launch a configured VirtualMachine.
+This project ships with a `Vagrantfile`, which, in conjunction with Vagrant & VirtualBox, allows Developers to launch a configured VirtualMachine.

 With Vagrant & VirtualBox downloaded and installed, navigate to the root of the project and run;